-Yoga taught by a trained and registered yoga teacher is age and stage appropriate, aligns to the local and Australian Curriculum and supports the unit of work being delivered by the classroom teacher.
+Yoga taught by a trained yoga teacher is age and stage appropriate, aligns to the local and Australian Curriculum and supports the unit of work being delivered by the classroom teacher.

 Yoga classes for children can help participants to deal with issues caused by the demands and pressure of daily life and provide valuable tools to assist children in navigating their individual growth and development into adulthood.
 These experiences can be profound and very powerful, building confidence, awareness and improving self-esteem.

 Yoga is taught in public and non-government schools across Australia either within the context of the curriculum or for physical activity, wellbeing or recreation to support the curriculum.
 Classes may be taught during class time, during an elective class time, at lunch time or before and after school.
 Due to the specific needs of children and teenagers, it is preferred that any yoga taught in the school setting be taught by yoga teachers with a recognised qualification in yoga teaching and additional training and qualification in teaching yoga to children and teenagers.